 does not consent, the Contract will continue in full force as if the Supplier’s Notice of termination had not been given.

-The Supplier may also terminate this Contract under clause 11.9.

-Termination by the Buyer

-The Buyer may terminate this Contract at any time by giving 20 Business Days Notice to the Supplier.
+Buyer’s termination for convenience: The Buyer may terminate this Contract at any time by giving not less than 20 Business Days’ Notice to the Supplier.

-The Buyer may terminate this Contract immediately, by giving Notice, if the Supplier:
+Buyer’s termination for cause: The Buyer may terminate this Contract immediately, by giving Notice, if the Supplier:

 becomes bankrupt or insolvent